jsachica/config/nvim/README.md

-# Neovim Configuration (Kickstart-based)
+# Neovim Configuration

-This configuration is based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - a well-documented starting point for Neovim that includes LSP, autocompletion, fuzzy finding, and modern Neovim features.
+This is the most up to date personal configuration for Neovim on OSX.

 ## File Structure
 ```
 ~/.config/nvim/
 ├── init.lua                          # Main configuration file (everything is here)